-If you have questions, need assistance with research or have something to donate to the society, pleasel feel free to contact us by email @ email@example.com or you can leave a note or message at the library.
+If you have questions, need assistance with research or have something to donate to the society, please feel free to contact us by email.
+Or you can leave a note or message at the library.
 We're happy to help when and where we can!

 The film you are watching was taken in 1932 and has never been seen before.
 This film, believed to be done for promotional purposes, was donated to the Bridgman-Lake Township Historical Society by Mirium Magavern Gast.
 The society just recently had it converted to DVD for all to see for the first time!

-NEW!!
 Take a walk down memory lane.
-The society’s entire collection of photos is now available for you to view……..just click on picture
+The society’s entire collection of photos is now available for you to view……..just click on the picture

 1960 Basketball Quarter Finals